 In this course Ron Roberson explains the tax intricacies that revolve around divorce including income allocations, alimony, expense allocations and dependents.
 He also discusses planning tools and ideas and compliance requirements. *This course is part of When Bad Things Happen to Good Taxpayers*

 In this course you will learn about a variety of topics with regards to determining status as an employee or an independent contractor and much more.

 This multi-case study course examines entity conversions and provides forms, elections and checklists, including sample completed tax forms.
 Conversion cases include: Converting a C corporation to an S corporation, with built in gains tax; Converting LLC to C Corporation; converting LLC to S corporation; Converting S Corporation to C corporation; incorporating a sole proprietor to S corporation.
 All examples have been updated for the effects of the new law.

-The exit strategies course is designed to provide guidance to the accounting professional facing retirement, growth limitations, workload and special client needs.
-In this top-rated 2 hour course we determine how to value an accounting practice for both the buyer and the seller and provide checklists and guidance on transfers, non-competes, and non-solicitation agreements.
-We also discuss pricing and sales strategies and then ease into the discussion of adding a partner, including financial and practice management considerations, concluding with a discussion of firm mergers.
+The exit strategies course includes guidance to the accounting professional facing retirement, growth limitations, workload and special client needs.
+It also includes how to value an accounting practice for both the buyer and the seller and provide checklists and guidance on transfers, non-competes, and non-solicitation agreements.
+We also discuss pricing and sales strategies and then ease into the discussion of adding a partner, including financial and practice management considerations, concluding with a discussion of firm mergers

 This no-frills course has been designed to review all changes affecting for-profit taxpayers, combining the individual update with the business update and in-depth discussion of the new 20% flow-through deduction without all of the planning and compliance discussion available in the more specialized updates.
 Just the facts without the frills!
 Will include explanation and analyses of the Tax Cuts and Jobs Act